puppetlabs-toy-chest/wash/CONTRIBUTING.md

 You can build a native binary with `go build`.
 The resulting `wash` binary will be placed in the current directory.

+### Updating Dependencies

+Versioning for the kubernetes and docker projects don't work well with Go modules.
+The best way to update dependencies is to update specific packages to a specific version using `go get <mod>@<tag>`.

+It should always be safe to run `go get -u=patch` to pickup patches.

 ## How to create a new plugin

 The [plugin](./plugin) package defines a set of interfaces that a plugin can implement to enable specific behaviors.